 “Packages cannot be sent to the Orient at this time.
 When transportation facilities are available a package permit will be issued you.

 “Further information will be forwarded you as soon as it is received.

 It is known that his brother, Robert, received several POW postcards from him.
 His wife also received a postcard from him in August 1943.

 He was selected to go to the Palawan work detail on August 15, 1943.
 The POWs on the detail built runways with picks and shovels.
-On August 16, James was sent to Palawan as a replacement for another POW who could no longer work and had been sent to Bilibid Prison.
+On August 16, Jim was sent to Palawan as a replacement for another POW who could no longer work and had been sent to Bilibid Prison.
 The work detail was to build an airfield with picks and shovels.
+It was stated that the POWs worked six and sometimes seven days a week and built three runways.
+On one occasion a group of eight POWs broke into the Japanese food locker.
+The eight were tied to trees and beaten with a stick similar to a baseball bat.
+After this, they were put into the guard house.
+It appears that they were returned to Manila after their time in the guardhouse.
+On another occasion a guard threw a bucket of boiling water on a POW for no apparent reason, The guard claimed the POW fell into the bucket.
 In September, one POW was accidentally killed by a landing Japanese dive bomber.
 The Japanese did not allow the POWs to give the man an adequate burial.
 It was also in August 1943, that his wife received word from the War Department that he was a POW.

 REPORT JUST RECEIVED THROUGH THE INTERNATIONAL RED CROSS STATES THAT YOUR SON PRIVATE JAMES L CHOATE IS A PRISONER OF WAR OF THE JAPANESE GOVERNMENT IN THE PHILIPPINE ISLANDS LETTER OF INFORMATION FOLLOWS FROM THE PROVOST